Insidious: Chapter 3: Plot

-Due to Elise's initial refusal, Alex suggests Sean call on alleged demonologists Specs and Tucker, who have built a following on the internet.
-During their investigation, Quinn becomes briefly possessed by the "Man Who Can't Breathe" and attacks Sean, Specs, and Tucker.
-Sean realizes Specs and Tucker are frauds, and prepares to kick the duo out until Elise arrives.
-Deducing that the dark spirit's goal is to lure potential victims to The Further so it can eat their life force, Elise decides to enter the spiritual world, and enlists Specs and Tucker to help.
+Due to Elise's initial refusal, Alex suggests Sean call on alleged demonologists, Specs and Tucker, who have built a following on the internet.
+During their investigation, Quinn becomes briefly possessed by the Man Who Can't Breathe and attacks Sean, Specs, and Tucker.
+Sean realizes Specs and Tucker are frauds and prepares to kick the duo out until Elise arrives.
+Deducing that the dark spirit's goal is to lure potential victims to the Further, so it can eat their life force, Elise decides to enter the spiritual world and enlists Specs and Tucker to help.

-Elise enters The Further and has a brief fight with the "Bride in Black" before she discovers Jack's spirit.
-Jack begins to encourage Elise to commit suicide so that they might be reunited.
-Elise realizes that Jack is actually the "Man Who Can't Breathe" in disguise and orders it to release Quinn.
+Elise enters the Further and has a brief fight with the Bride in Black before she discovers Jack's spirit.
+Jack begins to encourage Elise to commit suicide, so that they might be reunited.
+Elise realizes that Jack is actually the Man Who Can't Breathe in disguise and orders it to release Quinn.
 Quinn appears.
-Elise and the "Man Who Can't Breath" engage in a struggle over Quinn before Elise escapes The Further and realizes that Quinn has to defeat him on her own.
+Elise and the Man Who Can't Breathe engage in a struggle over Quinn before Elise escapes the Further and realizes that Quinn has to defeat him on her own.
 Though Quinn is at first at a disadvantage, Elise receives a message from Grace's spirit: Lily had left Quinn a letter to read before she graduated high school, but Quinn never found it.
 Elise calls out to Lily's spirit to help.
-Lily suddenly appears in The Further and helps Quinn defeat the "Man Who Can't Breathe" by inspiring her to stand up for herself and pull off his mask, seemingly suffocating and destroying him.
-Quinn escapes The Further.
+Lily suddenly appears in the Further and helps Quinn defeat the Man Who Can't Breathe by inspiring her to stand up for herself and pull off his mask, seemingly suffocating and destroying him.
+Quinn escapes the Further.
 Elise gives parting words to the family, including words of encouragement from Lily's spirit.
-She leaves with Specs and Tucker, and the three agree to form a partnership.
+She leaves with Specs and Tucker and the three agree to form a partnership.